cunarist/transle/README.md

 ## Python Automation Scripts

 Due to limitations of dependencies and tools, Cunarist App Template relies heavily on Python scripts in `./automate` for automation.

 Although Python automation is convenient, if there comes a situation where dependencies get updated and therefore specialized automation is not needed anymore in some areas, it's best to switch to out-of-the-box features of those dependencies.

 Type hints should be provided for the maintainability of the code.
 Turn on strict type checking in whatever IDE you are using.
 If some third-party packages doesn't support type checking very well, then you can write `# type: ignore` to suppress the warning.

 [Black](https://black.readthedocs.io/en/stable/) formatter should be used for maintaining quality code.

 Third-party Python packages shouldn't be used.
 The point of Cunarist App Template is an building an app with Flutter and Rust.

+## User Interface Texts

+Always write user interface texts in `./assets/translations`.

+When an app gains popularity, there comes a need to support multiple languages.
+However, manually replacing thousands of text widgets in the user interface is not a trivival task.
+Therefore it is a must to write texts that will be presented to normal users in translation files.

+Refer to [Easy Localization](https://pub.dev/packages/easy_localization) docs for more details.

 # Folder Structure